newrelic/nri-flex/README.md

 Flex comes bundled with the New Relic Infrastructure agent.
 To install the Infrastructure agent, see [Install, configure, and manage Infrastructure](https://docs.newrelic.com/docs/infrastructure/install-configure-manage-infrastructure).

-If you're using Kubernetes, see [How to monitor services in Kubernetes](https://docs.newrelic.com/docs/integrations/kubernetes-integration/link-apps-services/monitor-services-running-kubernetes).
+If you're using Kubernetes, see [Configure Flex in Kubernetes](https://github.com/newrelic/nri-flex/blob/master/docs/basics/k8s_configure.md).

 ## Getting started